The Ultimate Backpacking Travel Guide to Bagan in Myanmar

 Sleep ins are not a thing in Bagan, you will want to be well awake while it is still dark making your way to one of the best temples to watch the sunrise.
 If you are in Bagan for a few days make sure to find a new place each morning and get away from the tourist trail.
 Be aware that the closer the pagoda is to the road, the more likely it is that there will be buses and taxis with hoards of people.

 Bagan is the perfect place to pick up your Burmese souvenirs.
 You will find people selling all sorts of goodies outside the pagodas as this is how they make their living.
 From gorgeous paintings to umbrellas and little dolls.
 Unless you are super far away from all the crowds it is likely you will run into multiple sellers during your explorations.
-Alternatively head down one of the roads which many restaurants are located on and check out all the souvenir stores.
+Alternatively, head down one of the roads which many restaurants are located on and check out all the souvenir stores.
 One important thing to remember is to haggle when shopping.
 This is normal in Asia and is expected before purchasing an item.
 Be sure to do further research into important things to know before traveling to Myanmar to ensure you have a hassle-free trip.

 How I Book Cheap Transport In Myanmar: 12Go Asia